YamahaCoded/YamahaCoded/README.md

 Hi, i’m @YamahaCoded

 I’ve been interested in data science, malware analysis and game development
-My main programming languages now are Python and C/C++
+My main programming languages are Python, GO and C/C++
 Coding has been my main passion since i was 12
 I speak portuguese, english, spanish and currently i'm working on japanese
 Feel free to explore my repositories